aaarne/epfl-geometry/dgp2018-exercise11/submission/README.md

 ## Comparing with Physical Deformation

-TODO, some ideas:
+Collestion of our observations:
 - The volume changes.
 This is not the case in the physical case, is it?
 It would lead to pressure differences.
 - The surface never tears, no matter how much we deform.
 - We can easily create self intersections, which do not occur in the real world.
 - Deformation effects the complete mesh.
-If we fix the tail and deform an ear of the bunny, the complete mesh (except the tail) changes.
-I believe in a physical world it is possible to only deform the ear of a bunny.